Search

 Contents

 Face detection is one of the most widely used computer vision applications and a fundamental problem in computer vision and pattern recognition.
 In the last decade, multiple face feature detection methods have been introduced.
-However, it is only recently that the success of deep learning and convolutional neural networks (CNN) achieved great results in the development of highly-accurate face detection solutions.
+However, it is only recently that the success of Artificial intelligence (AI) and convolutional neural networks (CNN) achieved great results in the development of highly accurate face detection solutions.

 In the following, we will cover the following: